julienetie/typecase/README.md

-# type
+# typewriter
-Is a type helper library for managing all types.
+Is a type helper library that provides the correct type of a value without overcomplicating the type system.

 Types seem to be a very mis-understood subject in JavaScript and can sometimes be hard to manage.
 **type** makes it easier to manage Javascript types without unecessary complexities.